Messiah Foundation International: The Religion of God by Shahi

-Before his disappearance, Shahi penned a book, Deen-e-Ilahi (literally "the Religion of God").
-Deen-e-Ilahi explains secrets of spirituality as per the understanding of Shahi.
+Before his disappearance, Shahi wrote a book titled Deen-e-Ilahi (literally "the Religion of God").
+Deen-e-Ilahi explains the secrets of spirituality as per the understanding of Shahi.
 On the front cover, Shahi states, "This book requires unruffled concentration and attention, pondering and research from all religious sects and every man.
 It poses a challenge for those who reject the existence of Spirituality."

 Originally Deen-e-Ilahi was written in Urdu, the native tongue of Shahi, however the book is available in English, Dutch, Arabic, French, German, Hindi, Italian, Persian, Portuguese, Sindhi, Spanish, Thai, and Tamil as well.

-MFI distributes the book for free and through Balboa Press, with whom they republished the book in English on 17 May 2012.
+MFI distributes the book for free and through Balboa Press, which republished it in English on 17 May 2012.
 As of 29 June 2012, it was #5 on the publisher's Best Seller's List.

 Deen-e-Ilahi is now banned in Pakistan, due to it allegedly carrying material offensive to Muslims.